 - Consider serving with a side of cranberry sauce.

-- To store, use an airtight container.
-Refrigerate up to three days.
+- To store, use an airtight container or freezer bags.
+Refrigerate for up to three days.

 - Looking for more crunch?
 Top with a handful of pine nuts before baking.